lemonce/lemonce.net/source/docs/lemoncase2/index.md

 **Datatype**

-Below is a list of data type you can use
+Below is a list of data type you can use.

 ```C
         number (e.g., 0.12, 1e-3)